Forget Botox. Facial exercises are the cheaper, needle-free alternative to tightening a turkey neck, and subtly lifting saggy jowls and cheeks.

 However simple Eva’s methods are, they truly work as she tells me is constantly in demand worldwide!
 On the positive note though, she passes on some valuable beauty wisdom, which is strongly recommended:

 - If possible, go to sleep without any night cream or facial oil.
 Eva believes when the face is too soft, it wrinkles easier, especially if you sleep on your side.

 - Night cream under your eyes will make your eyes look baggier in the morning.
 The reason being is the skin around the eyes is really delicate, so the cream sinks under the eye area.
 Surgeons, who perform eye bag removal surgery are finding eye bags are full of heavy creams.

 - Water is the magic ingredient for your face.
-Thoroughly remove your make up with a cleanser, splash your face with hot water 10-20 times but don’t apply anything before you go to bed.
-Attempt to sleep on your back because this will cause less wrinkles.
+Thoroughly remove your makeup with a cleanser, splash your face with hot water 10-20 times but don’t apply anything before you go to bed.
+Attempt to sleep on your back because this will cause fewer wrinkles.

 - Doing facial exercises four or five times a week, for 15 minutes, will begin making a difference.
 Do your exercises either first thing in the morning or in the evening, after you wash your face.